Biometix/biometix.github.io/playbook/cli.md

 ### Validate Installation or Benchmarking

-If you want to validate your setup or want to benchmark your deployment machine:
+If you want to validate your setup or benchmark your deployment machine:

 ``` sh
 ./run.sh --benchmarking # you can specify mode (face, iris, finger) just like other command as well.